a6xiz/comfyui-mobile-webui/README.md

 ## INSTALLATION

- first you ned to install the Dependencies using the script in the installing Dependencies folder or click the link below [Click Here to Download install_deps.py](https://raw.githubusercontent.com/a6xiz/comfyui-mobile-webui/main/installing%20Dependencies/install_deps.py)
+ first you ned to install the Dependencies using the script in the installing Dependencies folder or click the link ==> [Click Here to Download install_deps.py](https://raw.githubusercontent.com/a6xiz/comfyui-mobile-webui/main/installing%20Dependencies/install_deps.py)